All posts

 How to Modify a Comment in IOS XR

-Once a comment has been associated with a command, it can also be updated.
-Two approaches are available to do this:
+Once a comment has been associated with a command, it can be updated.
+Two approaches are available:

-• Enter the updated comment and then reapply the same command with the same configuration parameters.
+• Enter the updated comment and then reapply the same command with identical configuration parameters

-For example, in the first scenario, the comment associated with the OSPF cost command on the Loopback 0 interface of PE-TEST-1 is updated while keeping the same cost value.
-The sequence of commands to achieve this is shown below.
+In the first scenario, the comment associated with the OSPF cost command on the Loopback 0 interface of R1 is updated while the cost value remains unchanged.

-By verifying the configuration using the standard command, it can be confirmed that the comment has been successfully updated.
-Additionally, packet capture analysis confirmed that PE-TEST-1 did not send any OSPF LSU messages to PE-TEST-2.
+The configuration confirms that the comment has been successfully updated.
+Additionally, packet capture analysis verified that R1 did not send any OSPF LSU messages to R2.

 3 !
 NEW COMMENT - BACKUP PATH - 450

-In the second scenario, after updating the comment, the OSPF cost of the interface is modified from 450 to 150, and the resulting behavior is observed.
+In the second scenario, the comment is updated and the OSPF cost is changed from 450 to 150.

-Checking the configuration again with the standard command confirms that the comment has been successfully updated.
+The configuration output confirms that the comment has been successfully updated.

 3 !
 NEW VALUE - BACKUP PATH - 150